lynaghk/todoFRP/todo/hlisp-javelin/README.md

 ## Workflow

 There are two files of interest: `src/html/index.html` and `src/include/index.cljs`.
-Those are combined in the compiler to create the final `index.html` and `main.js` files that comprise the application.
+Those are combined in the HLisp compiler to create the final `index.html` and `main.js` files that comprise the application.
 It is assumed that there will be a "programmer" and a "designer" working on the application.

 * The markup is all in the `index.html` file.
 There is no ClojureScript code creating elements or anything like that.
 The designer can change any element